GitArika/react-todo-list/README.md

 # About

-First challenge from rocket react ignite.
+First challenge from rocketseat react ignite.

 This challenge handle with state and imutability concepts from react.